greencloud/BitURL/README.md

 : HOW TO USE THIS PROGRAM -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-Prerequisite:
-	This program uses Codeigniter 3.1.11
+Requirements: This program uses Codeigniter 3.1.11

 1. Download and extract BitURL-Setup-v.1.0.zip